armada09/SparkyStats/README.md

 - fiction
 - non-fiction
 - shoujo
+- light novel
+- graphic novel/comic

 **Book Source**
 _Pick one main source of the book._
-- physical
+- Physical
-- tbr
+- Tbr
 - Kobo
 - Kindle
 - ARCS
+- Owned
+- Netgalley

 **Status**
+_Pick one main status of the book._
-DNF
+- DNF
-planned to read
+- Planned to read
+- Completed
+- Reading

+**Format**
+_Pick one main format of the book._
+- E-Book
+- Online
+- Paperback